 A comparable example would be Apple Music.
-As a result of Apple’s promotional muscle and the application coming preloaded on Apple iPhones, they now have more than 50 million subscribers.
+As a result of Apple’s promotional muscle and the application coming preloaded on iPhones, it now has 50 million-plus subscribers.

 Collecting and using first-party data across all systems allows them to create an entirely bespoke customer data set.
 They build sticky experiences that no other brand can replicate because it is based on that unique data set and constant collection and optimization.

-Media brands naturally have a lot of customer interaction and therefore are data-rich, making them uniquely positioned to take advantage of this first-party data opportunity.
+Media companies naturally have a lot of customer interaction and therefore are data-rich, making them uniquely positioned to take advantage of this first-party data opportunity.

-Our work with leading media companies like Hearst, National Geographic, and The Atlantic has shown us that leveraging first-party data to build a direct relationship with readers is the path forward for publishers.
+Our work with leading media companies like Hearst, National Geographic, and The Atlantic has shown us that leveraging first-party data to build a direct relationship with readers is the path forward for publishers in 2021 and beyond.